SMART SUMMER FELLOWSHIP PROGRAM 2016

 Request for Proposals

+The main purpose of the SMART Summer Fellowship Program is to allow students the opportunity to experience full-time work on a major research project or other type of creative activity under the close supervision of a faculty mentor.
 Project topics may range across the disciplines, from experiments in the sciences to performances in the arts.
-Each student is expected to be closely supervised by a faculty mentor, where the type of supervision may vary from consultation and guidance on an independent project generated by the student to working with the mentor on a specific part of the mentor's own research or creative activities.
-A list of past awards and some sample proposals are available on-line.
+Each student is expected to be actively supervised by a faculty mentor, where the type of supervision will vary by discipline and could include, for example, consultation and guidance on an independent project generated by the student or working with the mentor on a specific part of the mentor's own research or creative activities.

 - The student must be an undergraduate at Indiana University South Bend above the freshman level, with a GPA of at least 2.5.